 We normally require a first or upper second class undergraduate degree.

 If your first language is not English, we normally require a minimum score of 7.0 in IELTS or equivalent.
+There may be the opportunity to attend Pre Sessional, if you meet the course requirements, however, please note CIM has a higher requirement of minimum 6.0 in the writing component for acceptance.

 We are especially open to discussing applications from mature students who may have come to higher education through a range of diverse routes.